 Choosing a genuine or Art Deco-style piece is a matter of budget and personal preference.
-But this article deals with real Art Deco engagement rings, even though Estate Diamond Jewelry offers a great selection of vintage-style pieces.
+But this article deals with real Art Deco engagement rings, even though Estate Diamond Jewelry offers a great selection of both types of engagement rings.

 Short History and Design of Art Deco Jewelry

 As indicated, the style was all the rave during the roaring 1920s and 1930s.
-The main characteristic was the abundant use of abstract designs and geometric patterns.
+The main characteristic of Art Deco was the abundant use of abstract designs and geometric patterns.
 Furthermore, Art Deco was the era that took the use of contrasting color gemstones to a whole new level.

 So, it’s not uncommon to find bold designs that incorporate square-cut diamonds and rubies or sapphires, for example.
 And if you know a thing or two about the age, this is no surprise.